Skip to Content

 If you’ve recently replaced the lamp in your projector, but your image is still coming out dim, there are a few things that could have gone wrong.

-There could be causes other than the lamp that are making the projector seem dim, like the room lighting and wall color.
+There could be causes other than the lamp that is making the projector seem dim, like the room lighting and wall color.

 It’s possible that the lamp is misaligned inside the projector.
 Try to take the lamp out again, and then place it back in place.

 The lamp should fit nicely in the projector, and should not wobble or easily become dislodged.
-If you are unable to get the lamp to fit properly, you may have purchased the incorrect type of lamp.
+In case you encounter difficulties in achieving a proper fit for the lamp, it suggests that you might have acquired the incorrect type of lamp.

 Double-check that you have put the correct lamp in, and you should have a nice bright image.